OffGridNetworks/fuse-box-create-react-app/README.md

 Your environment will have everything you need to build a modern single-page React app:

-* React, JSX, ES6, and Flow syntax support.
+* React, JSX, ES6, and optionally TypeScript syntax support.
 * Language extras beyond ES6 like the object spread operator.
 * Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
 * A fast interactive unit test runner with built-in support for coverage reporting.